The Lowry: Theatre

 At the core of the complex are two theatres and a drama studio.
 The Lyric Theatre has 1,730 seats while the Quays has 466.
 The theatres host touring plays, comedy and musical events and Opera North.
 The Lyric Theatre has the largest stage in the United Kingdom outside London's West End.
 It played host to the 2011 Royal Variety Performance.

 The Daughter-in-Law by D. H. Lawrence, a play in Nottingham dialect, neither published nor performed in Lawrence's lifetime was revived at the Lyric Theatre in 2012.
 The Lowry was the venue for the grand final of the BBC quiz show Mastermind in 2003.

 The Lyric Theatre has also housed the first and only televised recording of the radio show I'm Sorry I Haven't a Clue, which Humphrey Lyttelton chaired in April 2008.
 An edited version aired on BBC Four.

 It also hosts auditions for Britain's Got Talent.

-Week 53 Festival

-The Lowry hosts the bi-annual Week 53 Festival, its flagship Arts festival with a multi-disciplinary programme across music, dance, theatre and performance.